NHSDigital/record-a-vaccination-guidance/app/adding-vaccines-and-batches.md

 ## Expired and depleted batches

 If you set a batch expiry or depletion date, it will remain active for users to select until midnight that day.
-It will then become inactive, and users cannot select it when they record new vaccinations.
+The batch will then become inactive, and users cannot select it when they record new vaccinations.

 However, if a saved vaccination record needs to be edited, users can still select an expired or depleted batch if it was active at the time of the vaccination.